 demonstrate fine motor skills, hand-eye co-ordination and spatial awareness

-blend these sounds orally to make simple CVC words
+blend sounds orally to make simple CVC words

 make simple CVC words using paper squares